Smashbox Trap and Trace Class Action

 A class action complaint has been filed against Smashbox for alleged violations of the California Trap and Trace Law.
 That law is contained in California Penal Code § 638.51, which is part of the California Invasion of Privacy Act (CIPA).

-Los Angeles consumer fraud attorney Robert Tauler, who brought the digital privacy class action on behalf of the plaintiffs, believes that this legal action will send an important message to companies like Smashbox that may collect consumer data without permission.
+Los Angeles consumer fraud attorney Robert Tauler, who brought the digital privacy class action on behalf of the plaintiffs, believes that this legal action will send an important message to companies like Smashbox allegedly helping third parties like TikTok collect consumer data without permission.
 Tauler said that “Smashbox should consider the negative impact their secret and immoral data collection practices are having on society instead of just trying to acquire young customers at any cost.”

 Join the Trap & Trace Class Action Lawsuit Against Smashbox